Foundation board: Protect Hawaiian heiress’ millions

 “For me, this is a clear case of elder abuse,” said board member Lilikala Kameeleihiwa, urging that the judge appoint a guardian for Kawananakoa.
 “At the rate they’re going spending money, we’ll see if there’s anything left for the Hawaiian people in this trust,” she said.

+The judge needs to follow the estate plan she created for herself, the board members said.
+“She had everything set up for Jim Wright to step in and do the right thing and I think he has,” Kameeleihiwa said.

-Michael Lilly, an attorney representing Worth and Kawananakoa said he is bound by a stipulated court order not to discuss the case publicly.
+Worth referred questions to a publicist, who put The Associated Press in contact with Michael Lilly, an attorney representing Kawananakoa.
+Lilly said he is bound by a stipulated court order not to discuss the case publicly.
 The foundation board members should also be bound by the order, he said, adding that he will respond to their comments in court on Monday.

+This version of the story corrects that attorney Michael Lilly is representing Abigail Kawananakoa and not Veronica Gail Worth.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.